 Volume 5, Chapter 16 discusses the impact of an increased patient to health care provider ratio as a result of population growth associated with the Army AMDTF.
-The DoD acknowledges the existing substandard conditions of health care services on Guam and the interest to have DoD fund improvements to these services.
-DoD's ability to fund these services is limited by Federal law.
-However, to minimize adverse impacts associated with the proposed Army AMDTF, the DoD is leading a federal inter-agency effort to identify other Federal programs and funding sources that could benefit health care services of Guam.
 It is anticipated that short- and mid-term medical staffing requirements would increase over current requirements as a result of increased population.
-During the peak construction year (2015) 2 additional doctors (3.5% increase) and 10 additional nurses (3% increase) would be required at Guam

-Memorial Hospital to maintain the current service ratios; the number of additional doctors drops to less than 1 (<1% increase) and nurses drops to 1 (<1% increase) after construction activities are completed.
+During the peak construction year (2014) 2 additional doctors (3.5% increase) and 10 additional nurses (3% increase) would be required to maintain the current service ratios; the number of additional doctors drops to less than 1 (<1% increase) and nurses drops to 1 (<1% increase) after construction activities are completed.
 These additional health care professionals would be hired in order to maintain current service ratios.
 Without corresponding increases in health care providers potential health and safety impacts could include: